MIDS-scaling-up/v2/week06/hw/README.md

 2. Read the primer on [Bert](https://github.com/google-research/bert)
 3. Follow the below steps to run BERT in pytorch on the Jigsaw Toxicity classification dataset.

-A few notes on your assignment and the book.
+Instructions on your assignment and training BERT in the book.
 * The book is set with 10K rows training and 5K rows validation - so you can test it fast in your initial development.
 For your final run, we would like you to train on at least 1M rows; and validate on at least 500K rows.
 * Please run it on a V100 VM and a P100 VM and report run times on training 1M rows on both.
 (Note, V100 will be faster, so maybe good to start there).
-* You have 8 sections to complete the training of BERT.
-The first 5 are challenging - but there is a script linked in the book which should make it mostly copy and paste.
+* You have 8 sections found in the jupyter notebook to complete the training of BERT and answer some questions.
+The first 5 seem challenging - but there is a script linked in the book which should make it trivial - should be just copy and pasting from and to the correct places.
 * Your submission should be your completed notebook (either from the P100 or V100).
 You can submit either through a HTML or link to a private GitHub repo.
 * Please let your instructors know if it is taking an excessive amount of time.
 The scripts do run long on 1M rows ~ a number of hours on the both types of VM's, but the development should not take an excessivement amount of time.
+* The final section in the book shows a number of tasks, you need only complete 1 of them.

 ## Images are in work - and will be updated here, but you can get started by creating your own VM's if you wish to start early.

-Start you `ibmcloud` VM.
-I ran like below.
+Start your `ibmcloud` VM.
+I ran like below - note this is a P100.
+For a V100, you need flavor `AC2_8X60X100`.
 ```
 ibmcloud sl vs create --datacenter=lon06 --hostname=p100 --domain=darragh.com --os=UBUNTU_16_64 --flavor AC1_8X60X100 --billing=hourly --san --disk=100 --disk=2000 --network 1000  --key=1418191
 ```